Fancy a Colorado white water rafting and camping adventure?

 How to cook for 24 people for 7 days without refrigerator?

 Hang on, there is a refrigerator.
 The lowest part of the raft that is constantly in the cold water.
 That is where the food is kept.
+And they add lots of ice.

 For breakfast there was plenty of coffee, eggs, bacon, baked beans, bread and such.
 Lunch consisted of sandwiches with cold cuts, hot dogs, fresh tomatoes, dill pickle, lettuce, mayo, salads, crisps and plenty of fresh fruits.